-Our CCO discusses what an emerging iGaming market is, talks about the pros and cons of operating in one and when an emerging market develops into a mature one
+CCO Bobby Longhurst also talks about the pros and cons of operating in an emerging market and when it develops into a mature one with Gambling Insider

 What ingredients make an emerging market appealing to gaming firms?

 It’s an obvious point, but the most important thing is to have a population that is interested in betting and gaming first and foremost.
 That might be because of an existing land-based market, or the fact that they are very keen on sport.
 Good quality regulation, or at least the willingness to embrace it over time, lets everyone know where they stand, and a taxation system that is realistic are important too.
 We could go into some detail here and include socio-economic status, country GDP and demographic breakdown which are vital when measuring the value of an early emerging market entry.
 Lastly, and by no-means least, access to technology, whether that is wi-fi or 5G, desktops or hand-held devices, however it is not the be all and end all as we have seen in many African countries during our expansion into those territories.
 A product to suit multiple requirements is key though.

 There are a number of prime candidates for emerging markets at the moment.
 But looking a few years ahead, which regions would you identify as future emerging markets that so far remain completely untapped?